TheDredgeGroup/Neximus/README.md

 ## License

-MIT License- free for personal and commercial use.
+MIT License — free for personal and commercial use.
-See LICENSE file for details
+See LICENSE file for details.

 ---

 ## About